open-contracting-extensions/ocds_budget_breakdown_extension/README.md

 This extension also extends the `budget` block with the following additional properties for use in the `budgetBreakdown` section:

-* `budget.sourceParty` - an organization reference, linking to the entry in the `parties` section describing the organization providing the funds for this part of the budget
+* `budget.sourceParty` - an organization reference, linking to the entry in the `parties` section describing the organization providing the funds for this part of the budget.
+This party is ought to have the `funder` role
 * `budget.period` - a period block, describing the period to which this part of the budget applies

 ## Guidance